-A Certified copy of your English proficiency must be attached to your ACBI Application form or submit it online as part of your application process.
-You must demonstrate to have the correct level of English to enter into ACBI's vocational programs.
+A Certified copy of your English proficiency must be attached to your ACBI Application form.

 14d.
-Change of Address - Contact Information
+Change of address - Contact Information

 Upon arriving in Australia you are required to advise us of your residential address, email address for contacting you in the case of emergencies and your mobile telephone number.